-- the water trail that paddlers travel across already exist as part of the natural landscape - paddlers do not leave footprints in the river and the boats do not impact the terrain they cross over - water travel is a protected right under Canadian and Alberta law - fish and wildlife may be temporarily displaced but are not adversely affected by paddlers - most other recreational users are not inconvenienced or disturbed by the travel of paddlers along the river.
+- the water trails that paddlers travel across already exist as part of the natural landscape - paddlers do not leave footprints in the river and the boats do not impact the terrain they cross over - water travel is a protected right under Canadian and Alberta law - fish and wildlife may be temporarily displaced but are not permanently affected by paddlers - most other recreational users are not inconvenienced or disturbed by the travel of paddlers along the river.
 The one exception to this rule may be terrestrial fishermen.
-But paddlers are usually more common during the high water season before the fishing season begin on the Castle watershed and when the fishing is not ideal due to the murky water. - the infrastructure needs are quite simple and already exist in Castle Park - water trails require little to no maintenance and the padding community will help as needed to restore navigability when deadfall or obstructions present safety problems
+But paddlers are usually more common during the high water season before the fishing season begins on the Castle watershed and when the fishing is not ideal due to the murky water. - the infrastructure needs, roads, parking and river access trails are quite simple and already exist in Castle Park at the variety of river runs that paddlers use. - water trails require little to no maintenance and the padding community will help as needed to restore navigability when deadfall or obstructions present safety issues.